 What Does the HIPAA Privacy Rule Say About HIPAA Training?

-The HIPAA Privacy Rule states that “A covered entity must train all members of its workforce on policies and procedures with respect to protected health information “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity.
+The HIPAA Privacy Rule states that covered entities must train workforce members on policies and procedures with respect to protected health information “as necessary and appropriate for the members of the workforce to carry out their functions within the covered entity.
 It is important to remember that ‘workforce’ does not just mean paid employees.
 The definition of workforce is “employees, volunteers, trainees, and other persons whose conduct, in the performance of work for a covered entity or business associate, is under the direct control of such covered entity or business associate, whether or not they are paid by the covered entity or business associate.”

 How Often is HIPAA Training Required?

 When a new member of the workforce joins a HIPAA-covered organization, training must be provided “within a reasonable period of time after the person joins the covered entity’s workforce.”
 It is not necessary to provide training before work duties are commenced, but training should certainly be provided within a few days to the first few weeks.
 Training must also be provided when “functions are affected by a material change in the policies or procedures,” again, with the training provided “within a reasonable period of time after the material change becomes effective.”